cert-manager/website/content/docs/cli/cainjector.md

                                                             ServerSideApply=true|false (ALPHA - default=false)
   -h, --help                                                help for cainjector
       --kubeconfig string                                   Paths to a kubeconfig.
 Only required if out-of-cluster.
-      --leader-elect                                        If true, cainjector will perform leader election between instances to ensure no more than one instance of cainjector operates at a time
+      --leader-elect                                        If true, cainjector will perform leader election between instances to ensure no more than one instance of cainjector operates at a time (default true)
       --leader-election-lease-duration duration             The duration that non-leader candidates will wait after observing a leadership renewal until attempting to acquire leadership of a led but unrenewed leader slot.
 This is effectively the maximum duration that a leader can be stopped before it is replaced by another candidate.
-This is only applicable if leader election is enabled.
+This is only applicable if leader election is enabled. (default 1m0s)
       --leader-election-namespace string                    Namespace used to perform leader election.
-Only used if leader election is enabled
+Only used if leader election is enabled (default "kube-system")
       --leader-election-renew-deadline duration             The interval between attempts by the acting master to renew a leadership slot before it stops leading.
 This must be less than or equal to the lease duration.
-This is only applicable if leader election is enabled.
+This is only applicable if leader election is enabled. (default 40s)
       --leader-election-retry-period duration               The duration the clients should wait between attempting acquisition and renewal of a leadership.
-This is only applicable if leader election is enabled.
+This is only applicable if leader election is enabled. (default 15s)
       --log-flush-frequency duration                        Maximum number of seconds between log flushes (default 5s) --logging-format string                               Sets the log format.
 Permitted formats: "json" (gated by LoggingBetaOptions), "text". (default "text")
       --namespace string                                    If set, this limits the scope of cainjector to a single namespace.
 If set, cainjector will not update resources with certificates outside of the configured namespace.